-In 1971 the Club was honored with the election of Walter P. Mosher to the position of District Governor.
+In 1971-72, the Club was honored to be the host Club for Walter P. Mosher as District Governor for District 782.

 In 1972, the Club adopted a foster daughter, Jumirah, in Central Java, Indonesia through the Foster Parents Plan.